FACTBOX-Key political risks to watch in Australia

 solution" refugee policy, and has since re-opened immigration

-could wait in detention for up to five years, with no guarantee
+arrivals could wait in detention for up to five years, with no

 What to watch: